-The Rigo Award is named after Joseph Rigo, the founder of SIGDOC.
-The award celebrates an individual’s lifetime contribution to the field of communication design.
-Since 2004, Rigo Awards have been given every other year, during even-numbered years.
+The Rigo Award is named after Joseph (“Joe”) T. Rigo, the founder of SIGDOC.
+The award celebrates an individual’s lifetime contribution to the fields of communication design, technical communication, user experience, or another related field.
+Since 2004, Rigo Awards have typically been given every other year, alternating with the Diana Award.

 Since 1988, the Rigo Award has been given to the following people: